 - restaurants, cafes and bars.

-All public venues should keep records to enable contact tracing.
+All public venues must keep records to enable contact tracing.

 Exercise, sport and recreation

 You can do your usual exercise and recreation activities, provided you can do them safely.